 Local governments may also play a major role in supporting economic development initiatives.
-For example, the purchasing apparatus would support government's internal needs, while the economic development apparatus would support the economy's business expansion, attraction, and retention programs, among other initiatives.
-The economic development involve program may incentives, entrepreneurship programs, or a publicprivate partnership, where well-established businesses work with government to encourage businesses to locate or stay in the area, or to expand their operations (Stenberg & Austin, 2007).
+For example, the purchasing apparatus would support government's internal needs, while the economic development apparatus would support the local economy's business expansion, attraction, and retention programs, among other initiatives.
+The economic development program may involve incentives, entrepreneurship programs, or a public-private partnership, where well-established businesses work with government to encourage businesses to locate or stay in the area, or to expand their operations (Stenberg & Austin, 2007).
 The goals of such programs would be to strengthen the local economy and encourage growth (Blair & Carroll, 2008).